 You may have heard that the world of investing is not quite equitable.
-If so, you'd be right.
-Some investors are privy to opportunities and information that the rest do not have access to.
-So who has access to this information?
-And how do they get it?
+If so, you've heard correctly.
+Some investors are privy to opportunities and information that is not otherwise accessible to the rest of us.

-The Securities and Exchange Commission (SEC) has actually created limits to protect novice and intermediate investors.
-Moreover, accredited investors, or those that have a net worth over $1 million and extensive knowledge of personal finance and investing, have access to certain complex funds and investments that the average investor does not.
+Due to this knowledge gap, the Securities and Exchange Commission (SEC) has created limits to protect novice and intermediate investors.
+Moreover, accredited investors, or those who have a net worth over $1 million and extensive knowledge of personal finance and investing, have access to certain complex funds and investments that the average investor does not.

-In this complete Titan review, we will cover how Titan works and the pros and cons of the platform.
+In this review, we will cover how Titan works and the pros and cons of the platform.

 This review is sponsored by Titan.

 Titan is a great platform for investors looking to invest in actively-managed portfolios.
 With low account minimums and access to investment decisions, Titan is a premium investment service readily available to all investors.